distribution/distribution/docs/osx-setup-guide.md

 ## Use-case

-This is useful if you intend to run a registry server natively on OSX.
+This is useful if you intend to run a registry server natively on OS X.

 ### Alternatives

-You can start a VM on OSX, and deploy your registry normally as a container using Docker inside that VM.
+You can start a VM on OS X, and deploy your registry normally as a container using Docker inside that VM.

 The simplest road to get there is traditionally to use the [docker Toolbox](https://www.docker.com/toolbox), or [docker-machine](https://docs.docker.com/machine/), which usually relies on the [boot2docker](http://boot2docker.io/) iso inside a VirtualBox VM.

 ### Solution

-Using the method described here, you install and compile your own from the git repository and run it as an OSX agent.
+Using the method described here, you install and compile your own from the git repository and run it as an OS X agent.

 ### Gotchas

-Production services operation on OSX is out of scope of this document.
+Production services operation on OS X is out of scope of this document.
 Be sure you understand well these aspects before considering going to production with this.

 ## Setup golang on your machine